 Editing an Action

-Edit an existing action to change action properties and action conditions.
-Edit an action, for example, during workflow testing and troubleshooting or after you move or copy the action from another state.
+Edit an existing action to change its properties or action conditions.
+Edit an action, for example, when you're testing and troubleshooting, or after you move or copy the action from another state.

 To edit an action:

-1. If you have not already done so, open the existing workflow that contains the action that you want to edit.
+1. Open the existing workflow that contains the action that you want to edit.

 2. Select the state in the diagrammer, hover over the action in the context panel, and click the Edit icon.

 3. Edit any of the following basic properties.
-The properties that appear depend on the type of action.
+The properties that you see depend on the action type.

 Property